aammd/MS_computational_ecology_opinion/compecol.md

 practices do not accrue a cost for our colleagues with field or lab programs.
 Encouraging conversations between data producers and data consumers about what data will be shared, when, and how databases will be maintained will improve both collaborations and research quality.
+In parallel, data producers can benefit from the new analytical avenues opened by advances in computational ecology.
 Research funders should develop financial incentives to these collaborations, specifically by dedicating a part of the money to developing and implementing sound data archival and re-use strategies, and by encouraging researchers to re-use existing data when they exist.

-## Training ecologists in the changing landscape
+## Training data-minded ecologists

 The fact that data re-use is not instantaneously convenient reveals another piece of information about computational ecology: it relies on different skills,